AntonLueders/NpT_MC_Anisotropic_Particles/README.md

 [1] Lüders, A., Franosch, T., and Schilling, R. *How the number of vertices determines the thermodynamics of fluids of hard polygons*.

-The different folders contain individual programs for the different hard convex particles.
+The corresponding folders contain individual programs for the different hard convex particles.
 All information and methods employed are described in detail in the supporting information of [1].
 While the programs can be used to repeat the corresponding simulations, we strongly encourage a full independent reproduction using the information in the supplemental information.

 # Table of contents:
  - [ Requirements and how to build the executables](#Requirements)